whiletruedoio/whiletruedoio.general/roles/chrony/README.md

 reference: https://commonmark.org/
 -->

-# Ansible - avahi
+# Ansible - chrony

-An Ansible role to install and configure [Avahi](https://avahi.org/).
+An Ansible role to install and configure [Chrony](https://chrony.tuxfamily.org/).

 ## Motivation

-Avahi is a service discovery technology for Linux using mDNS/DNS-SD.
-It is compatible to Apple Bonjour and makes it easy to discover local hosts in a small network scenario.
+Chrony is the default NTP client/server on Red Hat family operating systems.
+It is strongly recommended to have it properly configured and running, especially if you are running the machine virtualized (ex.: cloud).

 ## Description

-The Ansible role install Avahi and starts the daemon.
-If firewalld is installed, it will also allow mDNS traffic to path through.
+The role takes care of the installation, configuration and starting Chrony.

 ## Usage